AprilXiaoyanLiu/Machine-Learning-University-of-Washington/README.md

 # Machine-Learning-Specialization-University of Washington
 Programming Assignments for machine learning specialization courses from University of Washington through Coursera.

-Techniques used: Python, pandas, numpy,scikit-learn, graphlab, R
+Techniques used: Python, pandas, numpy,scikit-learn, graphlab

 In terms of the library and packages, I only used graphlab and SFrame for Machine Learning Foundations.
 For all the other courses (Regression, Classification and Clustering) I have used pandas for feature enginering and scikit-learn to build out modeling.